samuelhsu0525/ML_final/README.md

 # ML_final
 ## problem
-HTML2023_Final.pdf \
-Predict the danceability of various music tracks, which will be quantized into 10 scales.
+we explores different machine learning approaches for predicting the danceability of various music tracks, which will be quantized into 10 scales.
+In this project we evaluate the performance of various models by preprocessing the data and experimenting with different techniques, trying to achieve a balance between accuracy and model complexity.
 ## dataset
 train.csv test.csv
 ## report